Of course, you want your home to be warm and cozy during the winter months, and cool and comfortable during the dog days of summer.

-If you do use the oven, open it sparingly; each time you open it, heat escapes and the oven will use even more energy to maintain the temperature.
+If you do use the oven, open it sparingly; each time you open it, heat escapes, and the oven will use even more energy to maintain the temperature.

 Use a pressure cooker and a microwave oven whenever possible; both save energy.

-Finally, when you're boiling water, keep a lid on the pot; water boils faster when you use a top to hold in the heat.
+When you're boiling water, keep a lid on the pot; water boils faster when you use a top to hold in the heat.